Nextiva / Blog / VoIP

 Advantages of VoIP

-6. Remote-friendly – Use your phone service wherever you work.
+• Remote-friendly: Use your phone service wherever you work.
 No technical setup is necessary if you work from home.

-Benefits of a VoIP phone include easy installation, virtual phone numbers, simple integration, and more
+benefits of a VoIP phone include easy installation, virtual phone numbers, simple integration, and more

 Desk phones aren’t expensive; you can even get them free from your VoIP service provider.
 Plus, they often include a mobile app you can use on your desktop or mobile device to make calls instead of using a traditional handset.

-Disadvantages of VoIP
+Disadvantages of VoIP & How to Overcome Them

 Best VoIP Phone System Features